HaibaraAiChan/Bionoi_Extend/README.md

 ![100](100_1_4_3.PNG)

-### As the result contains 4 duplicated images, we will change it to  6 * 4 * 2 = 48 images in next step.
+#### As the result contains 4 duplicated images, we will change it to  6 * 4 * 2 = 48 images in next step.
+Just shown in the picture above, only keep up-down flip direction.

+Flip  direction:

+	original, up-down  (1,2)
+	0 means all directions will be included